zoetrope/website-operator/README.md

 | REVISION  | The revision of a repository you will deploy |
 | OUTPUT    | The name of a directory to put your output   |

-### Build Script and Job Script as ConfigMap resource
+### Build Script and After Build Script as ConfigMap resource

-You can also define a build script and job script as ConfigMap resource.
+You can also define a build script and after build script as ConfigMap resource.

 Prepare a build script like bellow: